jenslauterbach/ddbt/README.md

 > Disclaimer: This tool is in early development.
 It is *not* recommended to use this tool in production.
 There is the risk of data loss.

+> :warning: :bangbang:
+> Important:
+>
+>   1. This tool has the potential to create a lot of AWS cost.
+>   2. Deleting and re-creating the table is cheaper and faster.

 **ddbt** is a simple command line tool that does one job and one job only: delete all items in a [AWS DynamoDB](https://aws.amazon.com/dynamodb/) table.
+This tool is made for situations where you want to delete all items in a table, but do not want to delete the table.
+If you can delete and re-create the table, it is recommend to do this.
+It will be faster and cheaper.

 ## Table of Contents